 Can't reduce the intensity of direct, mirror-like reflections.

 The Samsung Q8F is a disappointing TV for home theater use under reference conditions.
 It doesn't look good in a dark room due to its low contrast and lack of a local dimming feature, resulting in poor black levels overall.
 It's not bright enough to bring out bright specular highlights in HDR, colors are dull and muted, and HDR in general adds very little.
-It has good processing, though, with great EOTF tracking and good gradient handling, and thanks to its slow response time, there's very little response time stutter.
+It has good processing, though, with great EOTF tracking and good gradient handling.
+Thanks to its slower response time, stutter is kept to a minimum, but slow panning shots still don't look quite as smooth as intended.
 Unfortunately, it doesn't support Dolby Vision HDR or DTS audio formats.

 Great PQ EOTF tracking.